-- DATE, TIME, or TIMESTAMP data type into a CHARACTER data type - CHARACTER data type into a DATE, TIME, or TIMESTAMP data type - TIMESTAMP data type into a TIME or DATE data type - TIME or DATE data type into a TIMESTAMP data type - BOOLEAN into a CHAR or VARCHAR - BLOB subtype 1 into a VARCHAR
+- DATE, TIME, OR TIMESTAMP data type into a CHARACTER data type. - CHARACTER data type into a DATE, TIME, OR TIMESTAMP data type. - TIMESTAMP data type into a TIME or DATE data type. - TIME OF DATE data type into a TIMESTAMP data type. - BOOLEAN into a CHAR OF VARCHAR. - всов subtype 1 into a varchar.

-For example, in the following WHERE clause, CAST() is used to translate a CHAR data type, INTERVIEW\DATE, to a DATE data type in order to compare against a DATE data type, HIRE\DATE:
+For example, in the following where clause, cast() is used to translate a char data type, INTERVIEW\DATE, to a DATE data type in order to compare against a DATE data type, HIRE\DATE:

-'''
+.
+WHERE HIRE\DATE = (CAST(INTERVIEW\DATE AS DATE);

+In the next example, cast() is used to translate a pate data type into a CHAR data type:

 ...
-WHERE HIRE_DATE = (CAST(INTERVIEW_DATE AS DATE);

-'''

-In the next example, CAST() is used to translate a DATE data type into a CHAR data type:

-'''

-...
-WHERE CAST(HIRE_DATE AS CHAR) = INTERVIEW_DATE;
+WHERE CAST(HIRE\DATE AS CHAR) = INTERVIEW\DATE;

-'''

-You can use CAST() to compare columns with different data types in the same table, or across tables.
-For more information, refer to Chapter 7 of the Embedded SQL Guide.
+You can use cast() to compare columns with different data types in the same table, or across tables.
+For more information, refer to "Working with Dates and Times" in the Embedded SQL Guide.